jessesquires/JSQMessagesViewController/README.md

 * **Model**
   * Your model objects should conform to the `JSQMessageData` protocol.
+  * Your media attachment model objects should conform to the `JSQMessageMediaData` protocol.
-  * However, you may use the provided `JSQMessage` class.
+  * However, you may use the provided classes:
+    * Model: `JSQTextMessage` and `JSQMediaMessage`
+    * Media attachments: `JSQPhotoMediaItem`, `JSQLocationMediaItem`, `JSQVideoMediaItem`

 * **View Controller**
   * Subclass `JSQMessagesViewController`.
   * Implement the required methods in the `JSQMessagesCollectionViewDataSource` protocol.